igorwojda/android-showcase/README.md

 [Kotlin](https://kotlinlang.org/) and latest tech-stack.

 The goal of the project is to demonstrate best practices, provide guidance and present modern Android application architecture that is modular, scalable, maintainable and testable.
-Application may look simple, but it has all of these small details that will set the rock solid foundation of the larger app suitable for bigger teams and long [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).
-Many of the project design decisions follows or even extends official Google recommendations.
+This application may look simple, but it has all of these small details that will set the rock solid foundation of the larger app suitable for bigger teams and long [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).
+Many of the project design decisions follows official Google recommendations.

-`Android showcase` is being heavily maintained to match up to date industry standards.
+This project is being heavily maintained to match up to date industry standards.

 ## Project characteristics